Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: Numerical analysis

 \end{itemize} \begin{itemize} \item We define two ratios $R_1$ and $R_2$ for the production processes,

 which are different from SU(3) symmetric prediction $R_{1,2}=|V_{cs}|^2/|V_{cd}|^2 \approx 19.9$ in Eq.\,(\ref{eqn8}).
-These indicate that the two processes encounter significant SU(3) flavor breaking effect. \end{itemize} \begin{itemize} \item It should be noted that the leading order contribution of some three-body processes comes from one-loop hadronic diagrams, such as processes $T^+_{J/\psi D^*} \to D^+ \eta_c \pi^0$ and $T^+_{J/\psi D^*} \to D^0 \eta_c \pi^+$, the calculations begin with triangle diagram as Fig.\,\ref{fig:Tcdecay}.$c^\prime$. \end{itemize} \begin{itemize} \item Summing up all possible two-body and three-body processes, we derive total decay width of the triply charmed four-quark state,
+These indicate that the two processes encounter significant SU(3) flavor breaking effect.
+Phase space effects and the dynamics of loop diagrams are likely the primary mechanisms responsible for these deviations.
+In loop and phase space integrations, the propagator of the exchanged particle $\mathcal{S}_{ex}(k_3)$ in the triangle diagram and the strong form factors $\mathcal{F}_2(k_3^2)$ at the vertices give rise to final-state dynamical effects that deviate significantly from the SU(3) symmetry analysis, as a result of the differences in the masses, decay constants, and coupling constants of the $D$ and $D_s$ mesons. \end{itemize} \begin{itemize} \item It should be noted that the leading order contribution of some three-body processes comes from tree hadronic diagrams, such as processes $T^+_{\eta_c D^*} \to D^0 \eta_c \pi^+$ and $T^+_{J/\psi D^*} \to D^0 J/\psi \pi^+$, the calculations begin with triangle diagram as Fig.\,\ref{fig:Tcdecay}.($b$,$b^\prime$). \end{itemize} \begin{itemize} \item In addition to the cutoff parameter $\alpha_m$ and the binging energy $\epsilon$, the uncertainties in the production and decay processes primarily originate from the strong coupling constants associated with the $T_{\eta_c D^*}$ and $T_{J/\Psi D^*}$ states and the three-meson interactions.
+Specifically, variations in the former ones lead to a $12\%$ change in the production branching fraction and a $8\%$ change in the decay width, respectively.
+When the $\pm10\%$ variation in the three-meson coupling constants, arising from SU(4) flavor symmetry breaking, is further considered, the production branching fraction and decay width exhibit changes of $20\%$ and $32\%$, respectively.
+Combining both sources of uncertainty, the total production branching fraction and decay width is modified by $24\%$ and $26\%$ finally. \end{itemize} \begin{itemize} \item Summing up all possible two-body and three-body processes, we derive total decay width of the molecular states $T_{\eta_c D^*}$ and $T_{J/\Psi D^*}$ with $J^P=1^+$, at the cutoff parameter $\alpha=0.4$ GeV, and the binding energy $\epsilon=5$ MeV,